Vitamin D

 Dr. Michael Holick, MD, estimates that 40% of the U.S. population is deficient in vitamin D and that at least 80% of nursing home residents are deficient in vitamin D. It takes many years to become severely deficient in vitamin D, and treatment (by replenishing vitamin D) can take months to years.

-Healing Power of Sunlight and Vitamin D
+The Healing Power of Sunlight and Vitamin D

 Dr. Michael F. Holick, MD, interviewed by Mike Adams

-Miracle of Vitamin D
+The Vitamin D Society

 Testing and Treatment